aditya-xq/har-test/README.md

 Hello and welcome to the **SmartWatch Activity Simulator**!
 This fun little test project simulates the data generation of a smartwatch's accelerometer and gyroscope.
 But that's not all; it also predicts human activity based on this data!

-Ever wondered how your smartwatch knows if you're walking, running, or just chilling?
-Let's dive into the magical world of smartwatch data, and find out! 🏃‍♀️🚶‍♂️🪑

 ## How it works:
 1. **SmartWatchSimulator.py:** This file contains a class `Smartwatch` which can generate random accelerometer and gyroscope data, simulating the kind of data a real smartwatch might capture.